USD ($)

 Frontend Components

-● User Interface (UI): The visual part of the application that users see and interact with, such as web pages, dashboards, and mobile app interfaces.
+1. User Interface (UI): Visual part of the application, such as web pages and mobile app interfaces.

-● Client Devices: Devices like computers, smartphones, and tablets that access cloud services.
+2. Client Devices: Computers, smartphones, and tablets accessing cloud services.

-● Web Browsers: Software applications that enable users to access and interact with cloud services via the internet.
+3. Web Browsers: Software applications enabling interaction with cloud services via the internet.

 Backend Components

-1. Application: It is the software or platform running in the backend to deliver services tailored to the client's needs.
+1. Application: Software or platform delivering services tailored to client needs.

-3. Runtime Cloud: Provides the environment for executing virtual machines and applications.
+3. Runtime Cloud: Environment for executing virtual machines and applications, using hypervisors.

-6. Management: Handles operations like resource allocation, monitoring, and security implementation.
+6. Management: Middleware for resource allocation, monitoring, and security implementation.

-7. Security: Incorporates advanced mechanisms to safeguard cloud resources and data from cyber threats
+7. Security: Mechanisms to safeguard cloud resources and data, including backups and virtual firewalls.

-8. Internet: Acts as a bridge facilitating communication between the frontend and backend components.
+8. Internet/Intranet/Intercloud: Network facilitating communication between frontend and backend components.

 To learn about the cloud architecture of a particular cloud platform, check out our: